 - There would be an increase in the number of persons residing in the dwelling

-- The landlord has a good faith belief of the new tenant’s inappropriate conduct
+- The landlord has a good faith belief that new tenant has engaged in inappropriate conduct

 - The new tenant refuses to sign and comply with the lease